Bounded Types with Generics in Java

 Note that, in this context, extends is used in a general sense to mean either “extends” (as in classes).
-Also, This specifies that T can only be replaced by superClassName, or subclasses of superClassName.
-Thus, superclass defines an inclusive, upper limit.
+Also, This specifies that T can only be replaced by superClassName or subclasses of superClassName.
+Thus, a superclass defines an inclusive, upper limit.

-Let’s take an example on how to implement bounded types (extend superclass) with generics.
+Let’s take an example of how to implement bounded types (extend superclass) with generics.

 Inside sub class C Inside sub class B Inside super class A

-Now, we restricted to only of type A and its sub classes, So it will throw an error for any other type or sub classes.
+Now, we are restricted to only type A and its subclasses, So it will throw an error for any other type of subclasses.

 error: type argument String is not within bounds of type-variable T